 The Annual Mt.
 Dora Christmas Walk

 Some friends (Lynne and Margaret) and I took our first trip with a local bus tour company, Goodtime Getaways, to attend the 22nd Annual Mt.
 Dora Christmas Walk, located outside Orlando, Florida.
-The price of the trip was $33 per person which included transportation to the event from Vero Beach.
+The price of the trip was under $40 per person which included transportation to the event from Vero Beach.
 The buses were in excellent condition and the tour was well organized.
-We each had assigned seats.
-Hostess and owner, Dottie, offered trivia games during our ride up to the Mt.
+Dottie, the hostess and owner of Goodtime Getaways, offered trivia games during our ride up to the Mt.
 Dora Christmas Walk.

 The group was dropped off in the center of downtown Mt.
 Dora and were given four hours to enjoy the New England-style town.
 For one night only, the streets of Mt.
 Dora are blocked off for pedestrians, local entertainers, and vendors to enjoy an old-fashioned Christmas celebration.
 Stores stayed open late and there were plenty of restaurants to choose from.
 Many shops hosted open-house style events and offered a sampling of their products for us to try.